French breast implant boss arrested

 Officials in several other countries, including Britain and Brazil, have asked women to visit their doctors for checks.

-France has called for tighter European Union regulations on medical devices in wake of the PIP affair, saying suppliers of prosthetics should require the same sort of authorization as manufacturers of prescription medicines.
+France has called for tighter European Union regulations on medical devices in wake of the PIP affair, saying suppliers of prosthetics should require the same sort of authorisation as manufacturers of prescription medicines.

 (Writing by Catherine Bremer; Editing by Alastair Macdonald)